DataFire/Integrations/integrations/generated/azure_search_searchservice/README.md

 * output [DataSource](#datasource)

 ### DataSources_CreateOrUpdate
-Creates a new Azure Search datasource or updates a datasource if it already exists.
+Creates a new datasource or updates a datasource if it already exists.

 ```js